Royal Danish Defence College

-The Royal Danish Defence College (Forsvarsakademiet; FAK) is an independent authority in the Armed Forces under the Armed Forces Commander's Defense Command, which provides training, research, advice and consultancy services in core military areas.
-The activities of the Defense Academy primarily target the staff of the Armed Forces, but much of the research is done in collaboration with other research institutions.
-The head of the Defense Academy typically has the rank of Major General or Rear Admiral.
+The Royal Danish Defence College (Forsvarsakademiet; FAK) is an independent authority in the Armed Forces under the Armed Forces Commander's Defence Command, which provides training, research, advice, and consultancy services in core military areas.
+The activities of the Defence Academy primarily target the staff of the Armed Forces, but much of the research is done in collaboration with other research institutions.
+The head of the Defence Academy typically has the rank of Major General or Rear Admiral.

 History

 The institution was established on May 3, 1830, when Frederick VI of Denmark created the Royal Military College, which was to conduct the training of officers.
-Since 1830 the school has enlisted both army and naval officers, just as the Defense Academy has since 1951 trained the officers of the Air Force.
+Since 1830, the school has enlisted both army and naval officers, just as the Defence Academy has since 1951 trained the officers of the Air Force.
 In addition, students from the Home Guard, the Armed Forces Health Service and civilians from the Armed Forces are admitted.

-Since 1992, the Defense Academy has been housed at Svanemøllens Barracks in Østerbro.
-Before that, the Defense Academy was located at Østerbrogades Barracks.
-The Defense Academy, as it appears today, was established on January 1, 2001, as part of the 1999 Defense Agreement.
+Since 1992, the Defence Academy has been housed at Svanemøllens Barracks in Østerbro.
+Before that, the Defence Academy was located at Østerbrogades Barracks.
+The Defence Academy, as it appears today, was established on January 1, 2001, as part of the 1999 Defence Agreement.
 This led to the merging of a number of institutions.
-In 2014, the three defense officers' schools were also subordinated, so that all officer training in Denmark was then handled by the Defense Academy.
+In 2014, the three defence officers' schools were also subordinated, so that all officer training in Denmark was then handled by the Defence Academy.

-The Defense Academy consists of a staff, the three defense officer schools, the Defense Language School, the three defense sergeant schools, six institutes and a number of independent and subordinate centers:
+The Defence Academy consists of a staff, three defence officer schools, the Defence Language School, the three defence sergeant schools, six institutes and several independent and subordinate centers: